conda-forge/.github/profile/README.md

 - [docker-images](https://github.com/conda-forge/docker-images) - Docker images used to build conda-forge packages (`linux-*` and `noarch` only)
 - [conda-forge-ci-setup-feedstock](https://github.com/conda-forge/conda-forge-ci-setup-feedstock) - Build-time settings for each CI run
 - [marketing](https://github.com/conda-forge/marketing) - Logos and other materials for conda-forge
+- [by-the-numbers](https://github.com/conda-forge/by-the-numbers) - Notebooks and scripts to compute statistics about conda-forge